gfldex/raku-shell-piping/README.md

 pipe will mark this `Failure` as handled.
 The callback in `:done()` is called before the Failure can throw.
 Handling exitcodes by hand has to go there.
-Individual exitcodes of pipe commands are stored in an Array with an index that corresponds to the commands potision in the pipe.
-If STDERR output is captured with :stderr(Capture) the text per command is available.
+Individual exitcodes of pipe commands are stored in an Array with an index that corresponds to the commands position in the pipe.
+If STDERR output is captured with :stderr(Capture).
+The text per command is available, again as a list of `($idx, $text)`.

 ```
 sub error-handler($pipe) {